stfc/PSyclone/doc/user_guide/dynamo0p3.rst

 correct precision information within the PSy-layer to ensure that the correct flavour of kernels are called.

-PSyclone must therefore parse the algorithm layer to determine this information.
+PSyclone must therefore determine this information from the algorithm layer.
 The rules for whether PSyclone requires information for particular LFRic datatypes and what it does with or without this information is given below: